Benjie Wimberly: Elective office

 In 2010, Wimberly was elected to the Paterson city council.
 Several of his former students volunteered for his campaign, as he courted the youth vote in a method similar to Barack Obama during the 2008 presidential election.

 Wimberly won election to the New Jersey General Assembly in 2011, and was reelected in 2013.

 Wimberly considered a run for mayor of Paterson in the 2014 election.

 In 2020, he was one of the co-sponsors of Assembly Bill 4454 (now N.J.S.A.
 18A:35-4.36a) which requires that a curriculum on diversity and inclusion be part of the school curriculum for students in kindergarten through twelfth grade.

+In 2024, following the death of Congressman Bill Pascrell, Wimberly briefly campaigned to be the replacement Democratic candidate for the U.S. House of Representatives election for New Jersey's 9th congressional district, but eventually withdrew.

+On January 16, 2025, Wimberly was elected to fill the vacant Senate seat held by Nellie Pou, defeating his Assembly running mate Shavonda E. Sumter at a special convention by a 1-vote margin.
+He will serve until the winner of a November special election is certified.

 Committee assignments

-Committee assignments for the 2022—23 Legislative Session session are:
+Committee assignments for the 2024—2025 Legislative Session are: